Jariel E. Norton, Sr., DDS

 · Member of the Alpha Epsilon Delta Premedical Honor Society

-· Over 400 hours of dental office work/observance hours
+· More than 400 hours of dental office work/observance hours

 · Omicron Delta Kappa honor society inductee

-· Top 10% Biological Sciences Graduate of LSU-Shreveport
+· Top 10% Biological Sciences Graduates of LSU-Shreveport

 · Voted Best All Around Sophomore at LSU-Shreveport